Eliassj/Laska.jl/docs/src/index.md

 - **LaskaCore**: Types, importing data, basic summary statistics
 - **LaskaStats:** Summary statistics and similar.
 - **LaskaPlot:** Plotting functions using Makie.

-Importing `Laska` will include all of the above and reexport their functions.